SFDO-Community-Sprints/App-Advice/README.md

 # App Advice and Consumer Reports

 # Project Overview
-This is a legacy Community sourced list of commonly used Salesforce Apps by the Salesforce.org community that needs a revamp!
-The “App Advice and Consumer Reports” [group in the Trailblazer Community]((https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHigSAE?tab=discussion&sort=LAST_MODIFIED_DATE_DESC)) (formerly from the Power of Us Hub) is 100% community created and maintained.
+This was a legacy community sourced list of commonly used Salesforce Apps by the Salesforce.org community.
+While these spreadsheets were useful for many years they have since become outdated and are no longer being maintained.
+During the March 2023 sprint, it was determined that these spreadsheets would be retired and that the App Advice Sprint Group would work on a more sustainable path forward for App Advice.
+The The “App Advice and Consumer Reports” [group in the Trailblazer Community]((https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kHigSAE?tab=discussion&sort=LAST_MODIFIED_DATE_DESC)) (formerly from the Power of Us Hub) is still active as community members visit this group to solicit advice about nonprofit-focused apps and integrations.

-## Vision & Goals
-* Maintain Community sourced list of commonly used Salesforce Apps by the Salesforce.org community